Measles, mumps, rubella and varicella (MMRV) vaccine

 The measles, mumps, rubella (German measles) and varicella (chickenpox) vaccine helps protect you against the following diseases:

-- Measles causes a cough, high fever, rash, pneumonia and swelling of the brain.
+- Measles causes a cough, high fever, rash, ear infection, conjunctivitis and swelling of the brain .

 - Mumps causes fever, headache, tiredness, and swelling of the salivary glands, swollen ovaries or testicles.

-- Rubella causes fever and rash but in pregnant women their babies can be born with severe disabilities.
+- Rubella causes a rash and swollen glands but infection in pregnancy can result in the baby being born with severe disabilities.

 - Chickenpox can cause fever, irritability, fluid filled blisters on the skin numbering from 200 to 500, meningitis, bacterial skin infection and complications in the baby if a woman has chickenpox during pregnancy.